emin-grbo/WWDCLounges/index.md

 - What’s the easiest way to setup the site association file for the example?

-:thinking_face: That is an excellent question.
+That is an excellent question.
 Just the general shape of the application and where it's wired in will go a long way, even if the entire association isn't hooked up.

 ---